 - Each Department/ programme has the responsibility for informing all students at the commencement of their programme about their entitlement and the process to be followed in agreeing assessment modifications.
 This should be communicated in writing alongside the assessment requirements for the module/ course/ programme. - Students requiring modifications to assessment are responsible for notifying the Inclusion Team, their Personal tutor or the Examination Modifications Officer of their needs at the earliest opportunity.
-Modifications unavailable for consideration by the Assessment Modifications Board may not be put in place in time for the next
+Modifications unavailable for consideration by the Assessment Modifications Board may not be put in place in time for the next assessment point.

-- assessment point.
 In such cases, students should submit a claim for exceptional and mitigating circumstances (EMC) as per the university scheme.
-Advice on such EMC applications can be obtained from Academic - Under certain circumstances a modification may be approved by Chair's Action.
+Advice on such EMC applications can be obtained from Academic

+- Under certain circumstances a modification may be approved by Chair's Action.
 The use of Chair's Actions should be limited to those cases where an immediate decision is required; for example, where a first year student has an in-class test in advance of the semester one Assessment Modifications Board. - Where it is clear that the nature of the requested modification would be more appropriately approved by the Faculty Review Procedure, this will be reported to the next Assessment Modifications Board for information. - The Academic Registry is responsible for convening the Assessment Modifications Board, for implementing the decisions of that Board when in relation to formal examinations, and for informing the student of the decisions.
-Where decisions relate to forms of assessment not administered by the Academic Registry, the Examinations Modifications Officer will inform the relevant faculty or department as appropriate.
+Where decisions relate to forms of assessment not administered by the Academic Registry, the Examinations Modifications Officer will inform the relevant faculty or department as appropriate. - In advance of the main institutional exam periods and other year-round examinations students will be contacted by Academic Registry to confirm arrangements for their exam(s).
+For in-class tests students should contact their module tutor to make them aware of their requirements.